williamscale/williamscale.github.io/_nba/shot-diet-defense-centers.markdown

 $$
 C_DREB.Rate = C_DREB / (DFGA - DFGM)
 $$

+Since a contested rebound could come from an attempt that another player defended, this metric could be $>1$.
+And as $DFG%$ increases, C_DREB.Rate increases.

 | Rank    | Player            | Contested DREB | Contested DREB% &#9660; |
 |:-------:|:------------------|:--------------:|:-----------------------:|